DPBastings/42so_long/Readme.md

 100E1
 11111
 ```
-Attempting to open a map which fails to meet all of these requirements will exit the program immediately.
+Attempting to open a map which fails to meet all of these requirements will cause the program to display an appropriate error message and subsequently terminate.

 ### Controls